 I’ve been travelling solo for more than 18 years, and I’ve loved every experience.
 I didn’t know a lot at the beginning, but it is through experience that I figured a lot of stuff out.

 So here we go!
-Here are my best tips for travelling abroad for first time.
+Here are my best tips for first time travellers.

 Want to read this later?
 Pin it on your Pinterest board!